RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 The trajectory or the PDB-file associated with the last snapshot (final_MDfrag_laststep.pdb) may appear quite odd as seen above with the protein being partially outside the box and centered on one of the box corners (and then jumping between corners).
-It is important to realize that there is nothing wrong with the simulation, it's only a visualization oddity due to the periodic boundary conditions enforced during the simulation.
+It is important to realize that there is nothing wrong with the simulation, it's only a visualization oddity due to the periodic boundary conditions enforced during the simulation (and OpenMM's choice of image representation).
 If one inspects neighbouring boxes in VMD (Periodic tab in the Graphical Representations window) one can see that each protein is fully solvated if surrounding boxes are visualized.